paesanilab/Data_Repository/NU-1500/README.md

 lmp_nve_mbpol: the LAMMPS input file for running microcanonical ensemble MD simulations with MB-pol.

+CONFIG.01: the DLPOLY2 input file for the initial configuration of the NU-1500-Cr loaded with 512 additional water molecules.

+FINAL_CONFIG.01: the DLPOLY2 output file for the last configuration of NU-1500-Cr loaded with 512 additional water molecules after randomization and full 1 ns NPT run.

 Remark:

 It should be noted that DLPOLY_2 and LAMMPS have different conventions of the same functional forms.
 As a result, the force field parameters documented in the Supporting Information are converted to align LAMMPS convention in LAMMPS input files.